-Focusing on only one reason rather than on the underlying structure of interconnected causes is what creates unintended consequences in our attempts to solve a problem.
-Like missing a hidden shaft or a passage in a room.
+Focusing on only one reason rather than on the underlying structure of interconnected causes is what creates unintended consequences, like missing a hidden shaft or a passage in a room, in trying to solve a problem.
 When you relay your planning only on a whiteboard, it will result in instinctively linear thinking later on.
 Most CQB briefs I did and have been through in my life have been conducted with clear and straight lines.
 Don’t get me wrong, I see no problem with the use of whiteboards or sketching.
 I just believe it’s crucial to keep in mind that nothing is linear in real-life room clearings, and no room is perfectly empty.

-In the many briefings we did, for a mission or training, the whiteboard proved fairly accurate in regards to a building’s structure, but we never knew what was inside.
+In the many briefings we did for missions or training, the whiteboard proved fairly accurate in reflecting a building’s structure.
+But we never knew what was inside the building.
 In order to prevent the White Fatal, we always added into the empty sketch of the designated room one of five different sets of possible furniture/content layouts.
-This way, say there was a hidden small shaft or a huge bar top to the left, we would have an automatic answer to that specific obstacle.
+This way — say there was a hidden small shaft or a huge bar top to the left — we would have an automatic answer to that specific obstacle.

 Communication is a must on any team.

-Yes, yes, we all know that, we’ve all heard our instructors and officers repeating that damn sentence…but wait a second, are you really communicating adequately?
+Yes, yes, we all know that.
+We’ve all heard our instructors and officers repeating that damn sentence…but wait a second, are we really communicating adequately?

-A healthy team discussion is made of the ability to forge more than two opinions and points of view into a productive tool, which is essential to your task.
-In my experience, the discussion is a key element to prevent that White Fatal.
-Life is made out of questions, fast and slow questions, and you are the one who is committed to reply with an answer, fast or slow—you choose.
-Therefore, after you’ve gone through that sketch, make sure there are answers to any possible what ifs.
+A healthy team discussion requires the capability to forge more than two opinions and points of view into a productive and useful tool.
+This is essential.
+In my experience, discussion is a key element in preventing that White Fatal.
+Life is made out of fast and slow questions.
+You are the one who is committed to reply with an answer — fast or slow, you choose.
+Therefore, after you’ve gone through that sketch, make sure your team has answers to any possible what-ifs.

-After some years of training and watching individuals in combat situations, I figured out that very often—especially at the infantry level—individuals see the urban environment through of a very narrow field of view.
-They see a shape, and then they take action—questions later.
-While it does sound like quintessential military behavior, that’s where we as humans tend to fail to perform and follow our tactics.
+After some years of training and watching individuals in combat situations, I figured out that very often — especially at the infantry level — individuals see the urban environment through a very narrow field of view.
+They see a shape, and then they take action — questions are asked later.
+While this does sound like quintessential military behavior, that’s where we, as humans, tend to fail in performing and following our tactics.
 That’s why it is important to learn there’s more to CQB than running and gunning like a SEAL in Hollywood.
-I’ve got nothing against whiteboards.
-I’ve loved them since I was a kid.
-But only sketches in tandem with strategy that was built by everyone’s individual perspectives will provide the ability to deal with such situations.
+I’ve got nothing against whiteboards: I’ve loved them since I was a kid.
+But they will only work in tandem with a CQB strategy that is built by everyone’s individual perspectives.
+Otherwise, we will not have the ability to deal with such situations.